PhaxMachina/challenge/README.md

 # Notes

 - Your input "key" to the binary as an argument, must be 16 characters in length (a-z, A-Z ... no numbers or special symbols included here)
-- Recover the VM bytecode, and the flag, and DM both of those to me on discord `@terraphax` ...
+- Recover the VM bytecode, the flag, and craft an input to the binary that results in the flag being displayed (no tricks) ...
+DM all of those to me on discord `@terraphax` ...
-- For the VM bytecode, send a screenshot or inline text of your disassembled basic blocks of the custom instruction set... for the flag, send the string.
+- For the VM bytecode, send a screenshot or inline text of your disassembled basic blocks of the custom instruction set... for the flag, send the string ... for the correct input, send the string ...

 # Hint